PDLT-University-of-York/test-split-site/docs/training/case-studies/-case-study-boxes.md

     See the [full case study for more details and the transcript](../training/case-studies/FILENAME.md).
     You can also browse our [full set of case studies](../training/case-studies/index.md).

+# Case study: Using the journal tool and discussion groups on the *Strategic planning: a journey* module
+sbs-fanning

 !!! case-study "Case study: Using the journal tool and discussion groups on the *Strategic planning: a journey* module"

     Jonathan Fanning shares his experiences of using the Course Group, Journal and Discussion tools to support a highly interactive project-based module in SBS.